jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 _[[ID 132](http://www.abacq.org/calle/index.php?2011/08/23/530-la-habana-cuba)] Avenida Salvador Allende at Havana, Cuba_

-_[[ID 129]((http://www.abacq.org/calle/index.php?2007/07/17/90-monumento-a-salvador-allende-cuba))] Monument to Salvador Allende by Mónica Bunster at Havana, Cuba_
+_[[ID 129](http://www.abacq.org/calle/index.php?2007/07/17/90-monumento-a-salvador-allende-cuba)] Monument to Salvador Allende by Mónica Bunster at Havana, Cuba_

 In Havana, capital of Cuba, Avenida Carlos III was renamed to Avenida Salvador Allende in October 1973, though [OpenStreetMap](https://www.openstreetmap.org/way/23860167) and [Google Maps](https://goo.gl/maps/CfjwCeYfvvFJM6jg9) show both names to refer to the same avenue.

 Nearby, there is a monument to Salvador Allende located at a park in Calle 23 corner Calle G (a.k.a.
 Avenida de los Presidentes).
 This monument was inaugurated in 2000 and is one of the four replicas of the original monument by Chilean artist Mónica Bunster located at Palmilla, Chile [[ID 25](http://www.abacq.org/calle/index.php?2008/07/01/216-la-palmilla-chile)].
-It is a half-body bust of Allende wearing a professional suit without a tie, looking up and waving the right hand up high.
+It is a half-body bust of Allende wearing a suit without a tie, looking up and waving the right hand up high.

 The other three replicas are in Castuera, Spain [[ID 357](http://www.abacq.org/calle/index.php?2007/09/11/93-castuera-espana)]; Gijón, Spain [[ID 360](http://www.abacq.org/calle/index.php?2007/03/21/63-gijon-espana)]; and at the University of Guadalajara in Mexico [[ID 213](http://www.abacq.org/calle/index.php?2007/02/18/43-universidad-de-guadalajara)], where Allende spoke the following quote in front of students on 2 December 1972.